 She accidentally discovered the rich marine life that dwells on the seabed where Terra Manna is nestled when she went snorkeling not long ago.
 And knowing that we share the same passion as hers – travelling and the love for the ocean – she thought it best to invite us to join her in a little expedition to discover Terra Manna’s marine life.
 Of course we said yes to the invitation.
 We could never resist the call of the sea.

-So after 3 weeks of impatiently waiting to soak our gills in sea water, me and my mermen friends finally bade temporary goodbyes to our homes and embarked on a journey to surveying the marine life at Terra Manna – a place I would gladly call my second home in the town of Badian, Cebu.
+So after 3 weeks of impatiently waiting to soak our gills in sea water, me and my mermen friends finally bade temporary goodbyes to our homes and embarked on a journey to survey the marine life at Terra Manna – a place I would gladly call my second home in the town of Badian, Cebu.

 Three hours after dragging our sleepy heads to the South Bus Terminal for that early bus trip to Badian, we finally reached the quaint town famous for its Kawasan Falls.
 We actually missed the bus stop and had to walk back about 500 meters just to find a trike that would take us to Terra Manna.